| IntroductionOverview

 housing may not fit into the radio's jack nicely (the

-housing is too large). |
+housing is too large). | Despite the misleading labels referring

 to data input and output, the jack only